oslocyclotronlab/OCL_GEANT4/README.md

 Note that the CAD geometry files (see more information below) are stored with [git lfs](https://git-lfs.github.com/).
 If you don't have git lfs, you will receive an [error like this](https://github.com/oslocyclotronlab/OCL_GEANT4/issues/21).

- This simluation implements OSCARS LaBr3:Ce Scint.
-Detectors
+ This simluation implements OSCARS LaBr3:Ce Scintillator detectors
  The energy spectra are saved in a root tree.

 ## 1- GEOMETRY DEFINITION